-Could This New Material Mitigate The Climate Damage From The Global Air Conditioning Boom
+Could This New Material Mitigate The Climate Damage From The Global Air Conditioning Boom?

 Raman’s startup, SkyCool, and his lab at the University of Pennsylvania, though, are testing a new process that could improve the efficiency of cooling systems by as much as 20%, and as a result, reduce the amount of emissions they produce.

 The technology they’re using is based on infrared radiation, the process by which objects give off heat.
 Much of that heat, which is measured in wavelength micrometers, is then trapped by our atmosphere.
 But exceptionally high radiation wavelengths–between eight and 13 micrometers–slip through the atmosphere, and into the cold expanse of space.
-Essentially, surfaces in that eight to 13 micrometer range tend to lose heat faster than they can replenish it–either via the warmth of the sun, or heat leaving other objects nearby.
+Essentially, surfaces in that 8- to 13-micrometer range tend to lose heat faster than they can replenish it–either via the warmth of the sun or heat leaving other objects nearby.

 Grass is an example of such a surface.
 On a sunny day, an open expanse of grass will still feel relatively cool when you sit on it, because that grass is losing heat at a faster rate than say, a piece of wood sitting nearby under the same sunlight.
 And at night, the speed at which grass loses heat without the warmth of the sun to re-heat it can cause frost to form, even when the ambient air temperature hovers above freezing.
 You’ll notice, though, that grass under a tree does not form frost, because trees emit heat downward at a greater rate than the atmosphere.
 For this system to work, a surface has to be directly facing the sky, with no interference.